Skip to content

 Charging at home

-Costs vary depending on the brand and type installed, but you can expect the charger and installation to cost £800-£1,500.
+Costs vary depending on the brand and type installed, but you can expect the charger and installation to cost around £800-£1,500.

 Charging point locations

 Are there plenty of charging points in and around your local area or places you visit often?
-Check out the zap map tool to see what coverage is like near places you frequently drive to.
+Check out the Zapmap tool to see what coverage is like near places you frequently drive to.

-Car insurance is based on various factors such as the risk you pose as a driver, where you live, where you keep your car at night, your age and even what job you do.
+The cost of electric car insurance is based on various factors such as the risk you pose as a driver, where you live, where you keep your car at night, your age and even what job you do.

 Compare quotes